3 KPIs For Measuring Internal Communication Effectiveness

 Measuring Internal Communication Effectiveness in 3 Steps

-Measuring internal communication effectiveness is crucial if you want to improve communications and show your impact in terms of hard data.
+If you want to improve communications and show your impact in terms of hard data, measuring internal communication effectiveness is crucial.
 But with teams spread out over hundreds to thousands of people, it can be hard to know where to start.

 By looking at communication analytics and reviewing quarterly metrics, you can begin to track the effectiveness of company-wide communications in a quantifiable way.